 - Key Features:

-- Support for various ad formats and channels.
+- The system provides support for various ad formats and channels.

 - Best For: Businesses looking for a comprehensive and customizable programmatic platform.